quasarframework/quasar/docs/src/pages/quasar-cli/quasar-conf-js.md

 * Development server port, HTTPS mode, hostname and so on
 * [CSS animations](/options/animations) that you wish to use
 * [Boot Files](/quasar-cli/boot-files) list (that determines order of execution too) -- which are files in `/src/boot` that tell how your app is initialized before mounting the root Vue component
-* Global CSS/Stylus/... files to be included in the bundle
+* Global CSS/Sass/... files to be included in the bundle
 * PWA [manifest](/quasar-cli/developing-pwa/configuring-pwa#Configuring-Manifest-File) and [Workbox options](/quasar-cli/developing-pwa/configuring-pwa#Quasar.conf.js)
 * [Electron Packager](/quasar-cli/developing-electron-apps/configuring-electron#Quasar.conf.js) and/or [Electron Builder](/quasar-cli/developing-electron-apps/configuring-electron#Quasar.conf.js)
-* IE11+ support
 * Extend Webpack config

 ::: tip